Committed to a Sustainable, Resilient Hawai‘i

 Renewable energy generation statewide average in 2021

-Registered passenger electric vehicles in Hawaii as of August 2024 (24.3% increase from the same month last year)
+Registered passenger electric vehicles in Hawai‘i as of November 2024 (21.5% increase from the same month last year)

 Why We Do It